wwarby/pacemaker/README.md

 Supporting multiple devices in the Garmin SDK is hard work due to screen size variations and severe limitations on memory usage in the less powerful devices in the range.

 I have not supported the Descent MK1 device because the current SDK won't let me test it with Connect IQ 2.4, which is the miminum version I support.
 If this changes, I will support the Descent MK1 in a future release.
 I have not supported the vivoactive HR because it's screen is too small for my layout.
-I could support it with some considerable amount of effort if there is any interest in the future.

 I will never be able to support older Connect IQ 1.x devices like the Forerunner 235.
 Those devices have a limitation of 16KB memory for data fields, and it is almost impossible to work within that limit without abandoning all principles